tylersayvetz/data-structures-and-algorithms/code-challenges/linked-list/README.md

 ## Challenge
 <!-- Description of the challenge -->
 The challenge was to implement our hello world of linked lists.
 Create a node class and a List class and be able to instantiate a linked list.
 Make prototype functionality for inserting at the beginning, appending to the end, and finding (returns boolean).
+Additional functionality is ongoing.
+See below "API" section.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

 All of the functions in the Linked list class are O(n) time-complexity, with one exeption.
 'Insert' is O(1) expensive.
 SO that's cool.
 If you have a log of nodes to stick on to the end of a linked list, it is much more efficient to reverse your list, INSERT (instead of append) all of the nodes, and then reverse it back.

-See my implementation of reverse.

 ## API
 <!-- Description of each method publicly available to your Linked List -->

-Testing included 6 tests, which effectively test the entire functionality of the two classes.
+Testing included 8 tests, which effectively test the entire functionality of the two classes.
+The tests are fairly dense, especially for the insertBefore / after functions.
+A single test was sufficient to determine behavior for both invalid and valid inputs.
+More testing is always better... but this is functional!

 Replicate my tests by: